Mahagane/assignment2/README.md

 Explores performance metrics related to customers and revenue:

 - Conversion Rate
-Customer Acquisition Cost (CAC)
+- Customer Acquisition Cost (CAC)
-Customer Lifetime Value (CLV)
+- Customer Lifetime Value (CLV)
-Churn Rate & Retention Rate
+- Churn Rate & Retention Rate
-Net Promoter Score (NPS)
+- Net Promoter Score (NPS)
-Sales Funnel
+- Sales Funnel

 4. Marketing & Campaign Analytics

 Examines how marketing performance is measured:

-Marketing Campaigns
+- Marketing Campaigns
-Return on Investment (ROI)
+- Return on Investment (ROI)
-Return on Ad Spend (ROAS)
+- Return on Ad Spend (ROAS)
-Click-Through Rate (CTR)
+- Click-Through Rate (CTR)
-A/B Testing
+- A/B Testing

-#Marketing Attribution
+Marketing Attribution
 Methodology

 For each of the 38 terms, the following approach was used:

-Definition
+- Definition
-Each concept was explained clearly in my own words.
+- Each concept was explained clearly in my own words.
-Real-World Example
+- Real-World Example
-A practical example was provided to show how the concept is used in business.
+- A practical example was provided to show how the concept is used in business.
-Research Sources
+- Research Sources
-Information was gathered from credible sources such as:
+- Information was gathered from credible sources such as:
-Academic materials
+- Academic materials
-Industry websites (e.g., analytics and marketing platforms) Business research publications
+- Industry websites (e.g., analytics and marketing platforms)
+- Business research publications

 Key Findings & Insights
-Business analytics is not just about data, but about turning data into actionable insights.
+- Business analytics is not just about data, but about turning data into actionable insights.
-There is a clear distinction between:
+- There is a clear distinction between:
-Metrics (general measurements)
+- Metrics (general measurements) and KPIs (strategic metrics that impact decisions)
-KPIs (strategic metrics that impact decisions) Customer-related KPIs such as CLV and CAC are critical in determining business profitability.
+- Customer-related KPIs such as CLV and CAC are critical in determining business profitability.
-The CLV:CAC ratio is a key indicator of business health.
+- The CLV:CAC ratio is a key indicator of business health.
-Marketing success is heavily dependent on data tracking and performance measurement.
+- Marketing success is heavily dependent on data tracking and performance measurement.
-Concepts like A/B testing and attribution help businesses optimize campaigns effectively.
+- Concepts like A/B testing and attribution help businesses optimize campaigns effectively.
-Data-driven decision-making improves accuracy, efficiency, and competitiveness.
+- Data-driven decision-making improves accuracy, efficiency, and competitiveness.